-From upgrading our equipment to investing in new technologies, we are taking steps every day to protect the safety of our customers and communities.
-With the following actions, we can prevent wildfires before they happen, help better predict when a wildfire may occur, and respond quickly if one starts.
+From upgrading our equipment to investing in advanced technologies, we are taking steps every day to protect the safety of our customers and communities.
+With the following actions, we can help prevent wildfires before they happen, better predict when a wildfire may occur, and respond quickly if one starts.
 Over time, these measures will reduce the need for Public Safety Power Shutoffs (PSPS) in high fire risk areas and minimize the number of affected customers.

 These are a few of the ways we’re working to mitigate wildfire risks and minimize the impacts of PSPS.

 After completing inspections on all overhead transmission, distribution and generation equipment located in high fire risk areas in 2019, we continue to annually inspect the highest risk structures identified by our advanced risk models.
 Ground inspections by field crews and aerial inspections using drones and helicopters are conducted to obtain a 360-degree view of our equipment for any needed maintenance, repair or replacement.

 We’re installing new or improved devices and technologies to reduce the likelihood that our electrical system will be the source of ignition.
 Some of these measures are also part of our concerted efforts to minimize the number of impacted customers during a PSPS.
 Replacing bare wire with insulated wire, also known as covered conductor, significantly reduces the possibility of the power line arcing or sparking if contact occurs with an object like a tree branch or metallic balloon.
 Fast-acting fuses interrupt current more quickly and reduce the risk of ignitions when there is an electrical an electrical fault, such as when a tree falls on a power line during high winds.

 - Insulated Wire (Covered Conductor): 1,760+ miles installed